aking-a/mule-code-system/README.md

    **Login with LTI button**.
    ![image](https://github.com/aking-a/mule-code-system/assets/118080508/f881a5b5-39ea-4aed-839b-76931ff914c2)
 3. _Logged in:_
-   You should be navigated to the MULE webdesktop which should look like the screenshot below.
+   You should be navigated to the MULE web desktop which should look like the screenshot below.
 If you have not been relocated to the MULE try opening localhost in a new tab.
    ![image](https://github.com/aking-a/mule-code-system/assets/118080508/03d77493-1cdd-44cd-99ca-6a8a40d8f9ec)
 5. _Open Codecolab:_